moneysocket/moneysocket-rfc/06-rendezvous.md

         - if the message does not have a `rendezvous_id` set

 - Upon receiving a `NOTIFY_RENDEZVOUS` message.
-    - MUST yield a nexus to above layer
+    - MUST announce a nexus to above layer

 - Upon receiving a `NOTIFY_RENDEZVOUS_NOT_READY` message.
     - MAY keep the connection open to wait for `NOTIFY_RENDEZVOUS`